smj75/mormel/README.md

 Make using "make".
 For examples of operation, see the GMT (Generic Mapping Tools) scripts that were used to create some key figures in the references above.

+## *mormel.f*, *lib_comp.f*, *lib_k03.f*, *lib_mb88.f*, *lib_mel.f*, *lib_res.f*, *lib_comp.f*, *lib_td.f*, *lib_veltem.f*

+Source code for MORMEL.

+## *wj_parameters*

+Example input file for MORMEL.
+The comments in this file are not intended as a comprehensive set of instructions, and are not guaranteed to be accurate because they might be relict from earlier versions of the code.
+To understand the functionality and be sure that the code is doing what you want, you should check the source code files for yourself and carefully inspect the outputs.
+You can also refer to the example scripts below that were used to generated data for the figures in the peer-reviewed papers.

+## *deep_hydrous_gea23.gmt*, *make_flow_models_gea23.csh*, *run_steady_state_auto_gea23.csh*

+Scripts used to calculate and plot Figure 3c of Gernon, Jones et al. (2023).
+The calculations estimate the magma productivity and magma water content associated with delamination of basal cratonic lithosphere.
+See the paper itself and the comments in the scripts for more detail.